-- Determine that all necessary clothing and footwear are included prior to departing on the excursion. - Clothing (in layers suitable for season) appropriate to the location, activities and environmental conditions must be worn. - Where conditions warrant, rain gear and/or a dry change of clothing kept in a watertight bag/container must be accessible. - Comfortable and durable closed-toed shoes or boots appropriate to the route (for example, hiking boots) must be worn.
-Students and parents/guardians must be informed of the importance of wearing footwear that has been broken in prior to the trip (i.e., not wearing new footwear).
+- Determine that all the necessary clothing and footwear are included prior to departing on the excursion. - Appropriate clothing (in layers where appropriate) and footwear (for example, closed-toed shoes that provide traction) for the activity, location and environmental conditions must be worn. - Rain gear and/or a dry change of clothing kept in a watertight bag/container must be accessible. - When long hair poses a safety risk it must be secured.
+Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern.

-- When long hair poses a safety risk it must be secured.
-Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.
+• Students must not participate when the length of fingernails poses a safety risk to themselves or others.